speedcontrol/nodecg-speedcontrol/README.md

 # Speedcontrol

+**!!ATTENTION: This branch is now obsoleted, you should use the v0.7 instead!!!**

 ## Introduction

 Speedcontrol is a nodecg bundle developed for the speedrunning scene which helps the people organizing the stream for marathons greatly by automating tasks